ewijohnson/final_project_IS590PRO/README.md

 # Title:
-Number of Steps to Encounter All Unique Pokemon by Location Pokemon X
+Number of Steps to Encounter All Unique Pokemon by Location: Pokemon X

 ## Team Member(s):
 Eric Johnson